Grants for Alaskan Libraries and Schools

 Alaska public libraries and combined school public libraries may apply for the Public Library Assistance grant each year.
 In order to receive this grant, the library must continue to meet a variety of ongoing eligibility requirements.
 Grant funds may be used to pay staff, purchase library materials, or pay for any other daily operating cost of the library.

-- Public Library Assistance Grant Application Packet: FY2014 (DOC)
+- Alaska Public Library Assistance Grant - Application [Fillable PDF]

-- Public Library Assistance Grant Application Branch Addendum: (DOC)
+- Alaska Public Library Assistance Grant - Guidelines [PDF]

-- Public Library Assistance Grant Budget Revision Form: FY2014 (DOC)
+- Alaska Public Library Assistance Grant - Budget Revision [Fillable PDF]

 Each year, the State Library funds a limited number of grants which have statewide significance or direct impact on library users.
 Libraries of all types are encouraged to submit applications for interlibrary cooperation grants.
 Grants have been awarded for a wide variety of projects, such as reading incentive programs, automation projects, computers and printers for public use, and the development of special programs for patrons.
 To see the broad range of grants awarded in recent years, please look at the summaries of interlibrary cooperation, regional services, and netlender reimbursement grants below on this page.

-- Interlibrary Cooperation Grant (ILC) Application Form: FY2014 (DOC)
+- Interlibrary Cooperation Grant (ILC) Application [Fillable PDF]

-- Interlibrary Cooperation Grant (ILC) Application Form: FY2013 (DOC)
+- Interlibrary Cooperation Grant (ILC) Budget Revision [Fillable PDF]

-- Interlibrary Cooperation Grant Final Report Form: FY2012 (DOC)
+- Interlibrary Cooperation Grant (ILC) Final Report [Fillable Word]

-In order to help public libraries meet the continuing education requirement for the Public Library Assistance Grant, the State Library encourages staff in public or combined school public libraries to apply for continuing education grants, an ongoing grant program that reimburses the cost of training.
-Every library director must attend at least 6 hours of training once every two years for her library to remain eligible for the public library assistance grant.
-Public libraries that are currently receiving the Public Library Assistance Grant program may apply for financial assistance for two events, conferences, or courses per fiscal year.
-The proposed CE opportunities must be approved in advance by the State Library Continuing Education Coordinator.
-Actual costs, not to exceed $1,000 for in-state training and $1,500 for out-of-state training, will be reimbursed.
-Be sure to read the grant description for more guidelines.
+In order to help public libraries meet the continuing education requirement for the Public Library Assistance Grant, the State Library encourages staff in public or combined school public libraries to apply for CE grants, an ongoing grant program that reimburses the cost of training.
+Every library director must attend at least six (6) hours of training once every two years for her library to remain eligible for the Public Library Assistance Grant.

 These special grant applications and grant final reports are required from those libraries that are eligible to receive netlender reimbursement, regional services, or 800#/ILL backup grants.

-- Regional Services Grant Final Report Form: FY2012 (DOC)
+- Mail Services Grant Final Report Form: FY2017 [Word]

 A variety of Federal programs have provided assistance to public, school and college libraries since enactment of the original Library Services Act in 1956.
 For forty years, these programs concentrated on public library development and interlibrary cooperation.
 In 1997, Congress passed a new program, the Library Services and Technology Act (LSTA), which recognizes the importance of all types of libraries in the provision of library services to Americans.
 The Institute of Museum and Library Services is the federal agency that administers this national grant program.
 LSTA currently focuses on six priorities: